rhc07/CV/README.md

 - Completed a course in Digital Marketing Strategy at UAL.
 - Completed a course at the London School of Photography.
-- Qualified TESOL teacher (Teaching English as a Second Language).
+- Qualified TESOL teacher (Teaching English to Speakers of Other Languages).

 ## Hobbies